Galashiels railway station: History

 The station was opened on 20 February 1849 by the Edinburgh and Hawick Railway, which later became known as the Waverley Route.
 The line was nicknamed after the popular Waverley Novels, written by Sir Walter Scott.
 Upon completion on 1 July 1862, the line ran from Carlisle to Edinburgh Waverley via Hawick, covering a distance of 98+1⁄4 mi.

+The station was the interchange point for the Selkirk and Galashiels Railway, which opened on 5 April 1856.
+Due to poor usage, passenger services were withdrawn without objection from 10 September 1951.
+The full line was closed, including to goods traffic, in 1966.

-The station, along with the line, was closed by British Rail on 5 January 1969.
+The station, along with the line Waverley Route, was closed by British Rail on 5 January 1969.